Le-Neal Jackson

 Le-Neal Jackson (birth 30 September 1994) is a South African field hockey player.

 International career

-Jackson made her debut for the test, RSA v USA in Durban.
+Jackson made his debut for the test, RSA v USA in Durban.
 Shortly after this announcement, he was also named in the squad for the 2022 African Cup of Nations and the Commonwealth Games in Birmingham.

 Personal life

 Jackson attended Queen's College Boys' High School, and University of Johannesburg.